Performance Improvement Plans (PIP)

 A performance improvement plan is a formal written document that specifies the issues being addressed, provides a clear list of goals, and establishes timelines for the goals to be met.

-Some employees see performance improvement plans as a negative action for doing something wrong.
 Although performance improvement plans can be part of the disciplinary process, they are a tool that supports employee engagement and helps the employee to meet the business’ standards.

 There are many reasons why a performance improvement plan is an appropriate course of action.
 However, the most common reason is for failing to meet sales targets in a sales industry.
 Other performance improvement plan examples include lateness, tardiness, or absenteeism.